Intrusive Thoughts: What They Are and How to Deal With Them

 Table of Contents

 We all have intrusive thoughts, ranging from the seemingly innocent (“What if I yelled right now in this quiet library?”) to the troubling (“What would happen if I drove my car off the road?”).
-But when intrusive thoughts happen often and disrupt our lives, they might be symptoms of a mood and anxiety disorder.
+But when intrusive thoughts happen often and disrupt our lives, they might be symptoms of a mental health disorder.

 How do you know whether intrusive thoughts have crossed the line into obsessive-compulsive disorder (OCD) or another mental health condition?
 Aimee Keith, PsyD, clinical manager at Pathlight Mood & Anxiety Center, unpacks the difference.